 - Proper watering practices, with increased water in summer, will keep Bluegrass green.

-- Provide high nitrogen fertilizer 2–4 times per year throughout the growing season, to promote green grass.
+- Kentucky Bluegrass fertilizing is best done 2–4 times per year throughout the growing season, to promote green grass.

 - Consider using an iron-rich fertilizer in a hybrid fertilizer program.
 Iron promotes green color in Kentucky Bluegrass.